-(37) An agreement by the provider to release to the MCP, ODM or ODM designee any information necessary for the MCP to perform any of its obligations under the ODM provider agreement, including but not limited to compliance with reporting and quality assurance requirements.
+(37) An agreement by the provider to release to the MCO, ODM or ODM designee any information necessary for the MCO to perform any of its obligations under the ODM provider agreement, including but not limited to compliance with reporting and quality assurance requirements.

 Five Year Review (FYR) Dates: 5/1/2022

 Rule Amplifies: 5162.02, 5164.02, 5167.02 , 5167.03, 5167.10

 Prior Effective Dates: 04/01/1985, 10/01/1987, 02/15/1989 (Emer.), 05/08/1989, 05/01/1992, 05/01/1993, 11/01/1994, 07/01/1996, 07/01/1997 (Emer.), 09/27/1997, 12/10/1999, 07/01/2000, 10/27/2000, 07/20/2001, 07/01/2002, 07/01/2003, 01/01/2006, 06/01/2006, 01/01/2007, 07/01/2007, 01/01/2008, 07/01/2009, 08/01/2011, 07/02/2015, 08/01/2016, 05/01/2017, 02/14/2019